-It can be handy if you already have the images you will be using on your post.
+It can be handy if you already have the images you will be using in your post.
 In my case, I save the creation of images for last.
-Once I wrote the entire post and edited it, I have a better feeling of it.
+Once I wrote the entire post and edited it, I have a better feeling about it.
 Then, I can visualize the whole and decide what kind of image I want to associate with it.

 If you are working on a post that needs to be forwarded for review or approval, you can send it straight from Evernote.
 By connecting your Google account to it, you will be able to send the note to another Evernote user.
 You will decide whether the receiver will be able to read-only or edit the document.

 Imagine you broke a long post in 2 and you want to finish the second half on another day.
 Or you have posts in stock for days of less inspiration.
 How can you find them again after a while?

 With Evernote, you can set due dates to your notes.
 Even if you do not have a structure editorial calendar (yet), you can choose a day when you will have the chance to revise your extra content.